With the passing of Amendment 64, adults 21 or older in Colorado can legally possess one ounce (28 grams) of marijuana or THC.

 If you are an adult 21 years of age or older, you can now legally possess 1 ounce of marijuana in Colorado.
 The way the amendment is worded actually allows for possession of 1 ounce of THC.
 This is great news because in addition to flower (bud), you can also enjoy many types of concentrates, edibles, topicals, etc. during your visit.
 Cannabis seeds are also available for sale in Colorado.

 As long as you are 21 years or older, you have a constitutional right to possess and consume marijuana in Colorado.
 You will need a government-issued identification to prove you are 21 years or older, so a drivers license or passport would be sufficient enough.
 Note that you don't need to be a Colorado resident to possess recreational cannabis and there isn't any type of registration system.
 Only residents who apply for medical marijuana cards need to register with the state.
-Medical patients may possess up to 2 ounces.
+Medical patients may possess up to 2 ounces, 40 grams of concentrate, or a total of 20,000 mg of infused cannabis product (in the case of edibles or similar preparations).

 Previously, tourists in Colorado were restricted to purchasing 7 grams or less, while Colorado residents could purchase up to 28 grams.
 This law changed in June 2016, and now both tourists and residents can purchase 28 grams in a single transaction.
 Medical patients may purchase up to 2 ounces of medical marijuana or its equivalent as a standard, though higher amounts may be granted by the recommending physician.